Sahstiva/strapi-dify-translations/README.md

 ### Outgoing Payload (to Dify)

-When the user clicks "Translate with Dify", the plugin sends this payload to your Dify workflow:
+When the user clicks "Translate with Dify" and selects target languages, the plugin sends this payload to your Dify workflow:

 ```json
 {